vigostech/inventorydashboard/README.md

 A simple inventory management system built with Django.
 Users can add stock item and generate bills.
 All data is stored in database and are rendered in real time

+Prior to running the app, install all the required libs, which are listed in requirements.txt file in the above repo using the below command

+pip install -r requirements.txt

 To run project, run the following commands in the project's directory to create the database.
 When running the software for the first time, it is necessary to run each command for each app in the project
 ```
 python manage.py makemigrations homepage